Mumps

 - 95% effective in clinical studies; field trials show 68–95% efficacy, which may be insufficient for herd immunity to prevent spread due to high contagiousness of mumps.

-- Prevention may require 95% first dose and >80% second-dose adherence.
+- Prevention may require 95% first-dose and >80% second-dose adherence.
 Vaccine failure may increase 10–27% each year after vaccination.

-- Adverse effects of vaccine: fever 8/100,000; seizure 25/100,000; thrombocytopenic purpura 3/100,000
+- Adverse effects of Jeryl-Lynn vaccine: seizure 25/100,000; fever 8/100,000; thrombocytopenic purpura 3/100,000

 - Immunoglobulin (Ig) post exposure does not prevent mumps.
+Postexposure vaccination does not protect from recent exposure.

 - Institute respiratory droplet isolation for hospitalized patients for 5 days after onset of parotitis.